 People with psoriatic arthritis may have symptoms of both psoriasis and arthritis.
-The condition causes widespread inflammation that impacts many systems in the body from the immune system to the digestive system.
+The condition causes widespread inflammation and affects many systems throughout the body.

-Here, we explore the many effects of PsA on the body, including on a person’s vision, digestion, breathing, and movement.
-We also discuss treatment options for the condition.
+Here, we describe eight effects of PsA, including the effects on vision, digestion, breathing, and movement.
+We also explore the treatment options.

 Image credit: Stephen Kelly, 2019

 Many people with PsA also have psoriasis.
 Some possible symptoms of plaque psoriasis, the most common type, include:

 - a raised, silvery coating on some of these patches

 - changes in skin color

 - flakes on the scalp that may resemble dandruff

 - ridged, pitted, or crumbling nails